corndeladmin/DevOps-Course-Python-Intro/README.md

 Welcome to Python!

 Python is designed to be comparatively easy to pick up but even so, learning a programming language can be difficult.
-Compared to the course material in Aptem, this mini course is focused on:
+Compared to the main DevOps course material in Aptem, this mini course is focused on:

 - Explaining new topics in greater detail and compared to familiar concepts.
 - More examples for each topic.